syncfusion-content/maui-docs/MAUI/DataGrid/styling.md

 ![Default Styling in .NET MAUI DataGrid](Images/styling/maui-datagrid-defaultsyle.png)

 ## Set datagrid style from application resources
-You can write custom style for the properties in the `SfDataGrid.DefaultStyle` class using the application resource and consume the custom style as a static resource to the DefaultSyle property for the required DataGrid used on that page.
+You can write custom style for the properties in the `SfDataGrid.DefaultStyle` class using the application resource and consume the custom style as a static resource to the DefaultStyle property for the required DataGrid used on that page.

 {% tabs %}
 {% highlight xaml tabtitle="App.xaml"%}